 Afterwards, roll 1d6, with a result of 1-2 indicates encountering the lair, and 3-4 indicates encountering patrols, or spoor if the monster isn't presently patrolling.
 These chances can be adjusted based on player stealth, relative speed, monster alertness, or whatever other categories you consider to be relevant.

-One neat thing about this is that players can go through a hex without encountering anything and mark it down as Empty, only to stumble into a Manticore layer on a return visit.
+One neat thing about this is that players can go through a hex without encountering anything and mark it down as Empty, only to stumble into a Manticore lair on a return visit.
 It's nice to keep them on their toes.

 Empty hexes aren't empty in the literal sense.
 They can contain geographic features, herds of sheep, wild herbs for foraging, friendly farmers, &c.
 The designation just suggests that there's nothing immediately adventuresome there.
 Of course, things discovered in Empty hexes can go on to be creatively applied to adventuring—a herd of sheep could be used as a lure for a dragon, for instance—but they aren't intended to pose some sort of particular challenge to the players.